istathar/konvig/NOTES.markdown

 of the things that brought me to ditch them) and the double less than is clumsy.

-That made me reflec to the notion of a block, and indeed the uniform notion throughout modern programming for a block is braces.
+That made me reflect to the notion of a block, and indeed the uniform notion throughout modern programming for a block is braces.
 So in compact form,

 ```